hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

 ---
 layout: post
-title:  "Unit testing: a realistic guide on where to start"
+title:  "Unit testing: a pragmatic guide on where to start"
 tags:
 - Unit testing
 #medium_link: https://medium.com/@hybridcattt/building-a-well-rounded-website-essentials-822a27a46cad?source=friends_link&sk=e11724a15e3bfa5a61a728397d1dbe0d